Empowering Intelligent Low-altitude Economy with Large AI Model Deployment: Case Study

 \subsection{Real-world Implementation Details}

 We conduct signal mapping experiments using a low-altitude channel measurement prototype over the campus of the Chinese University of Hong Kong, Shenzhen.
-The goal is to characterize the synchronization signal block (SSB) beam coverage from a commercial China Mobile BS operating at 4.9 GHz.
-A DJI M300 RTK UAV equipped with a radio scanner is used to collect reference signal received power (RSRP) measurements across seven SSB beams.
-The BS antenna features a 20° mechanical uptilt, which targets aerial coverage.
-The UAV flies at a fixed altitude of 98 meters above the BS, maintaining a speed of 10 m/s and executing a line-by-line scanning trajectory.
-We scan an area of approximately $634 \times 301$ meters, with a spatial resolution of 1 meter between samples.
+The BS is equipped with a $4 \times 8$ dual-polarized antenna array and periodically transmits $7$ synchronization signal block (SSB) beams.
+We built a USRP-based software-defined radio platform, mounted on a DJI M300 RTK UAV, to collect raw I/Q samples over a 10 MHz bandwidth at 2.6 GHz.
+The UAV flies at a fixed altitude of 112 meters above the BS, and maintains a speed of 10 m/s over an area of approximately $530 \times 400$ meters.
+The collected I/Q samples are processed following the 5G physical layer signal processing protocols, where SSBs are detected and their reference signal received power (RSRP) is estimated.
 RSRP values are sampled at 10 Hz from the PBCH-XSS RSRP metric, while RTK-based positioning ensured centimeter-level localization accuracy.
 The collected data provides a fine-grained signal quality measurements under realistic low-altitude environments as shown in Fig. \ref{prototype}.